 „The Lot of Love transmitting or receiving in operative signs, with benefics in conjunction or aspect, brings about moral desires and makes men lovers of the good: some turn to education and physical or artistic training; they are softened by their delight in their hopes and they do not consider their forethought/goal a matter of difficulty.
 Others are enchanted by love and intimacy with men and women, and they consider to be good.“ (Valens: Anthologies, Book IV, pg.
 90)

-The Lot of Necessity is calculated in opposite manner.
+The Lot of Necessity is calculated oppositely.
 So, in day births it is found by determining the distance from the Lot of Spirit to the Lot of Fortune, then counting that distance from the Ascendant; for night births, the reverse method is used.
-With regard to the considerations in Part One, it is evident that the calculation method also has underlying symbolic and philosophic background in the discussion of the ruling luminary, especially if we regard the lot of Spirit as the lot of the Sun and Fortune as the lot of the Moon.
-With the Lot of Eros we were also able to observe the movement from the luminary outside the sect – the Moon, towards the ruling one, the Sun.
+Concerning the considerations in Part One, it is evident that the calculation method also has an underlying symbolic and philosophic background in the discussion of the ruling luminary, especially if we regard the lot of Spirit as the lot of the Sun and Fortune as the lot of the Moon.
+With the Lot of Eros, we were also able to observe the movement from the luminary outside the sect – the Moon, towards the ruling one, the Sun.

 „The Lot of Necessity transmitting or receiving in operative signs, with benefics in conjunction or aspect, brings family ties, associations with the great, and the downfall or deaths of enemies.
-If malefics are in conjunction, it brings lawsuits, judgements, and expenses.
-As a result men fail in their goals and live miserably.
+If malefics are in conjunction, it brings lawsuits, judgments, and expenses.
+As a result, men fail in their goals and live miserably.
 If the configuration is afflicted, men are condemned or ruined.“

 So there we have it, an overview of the most important Arabic lots, which provides a somewhat more esoteric insight into the natal chart and the potentials of the incarnated soul in worldly life.
 Through them we can gain insight into the spiritual nature of the native, which is further expressed through the most important ethical principles that are complementary to the temperamental personality structure discussed earlier, thus somehow completing that weave of the Universe manifested through the unique physis of the native that is painted with symbolic astrological language through the natal chart.